saljuama-demos/java-8-vavr-functional/README.md

 #### VAVR

-Lambdas do not play well with throwing checked exceptions.
-In the event integration with a 3rd party library is required, VAVR offers the `CheckedConsumer<T>` interface that adds to the `accept` method the throwing Exception signature.
+Java lambdas do not play well with throwing checked exceptions, so the recommendation is to use unchecked exceptions.
+But in the event integration with a 3rd party library is required, and the interfaces throw checked exceptions, VAVR offers the `CheckedConsumer<T>` interface that adds to the `accept` method the throwing Exception signature.

 This could also be achieved by creating a custom `@FunctionalInterface` with a `throws` in the abstract method signature.